Westbury White Horse: Origins

 During the 18th century, the White Horse of Hanover was a heraldic symbol associated with the new British royal family, the House of Hanover.
-Noting this, in 1904 Arthur Charles Fox-Davies claimed that "Everyone in this country is familiar with the expression "the white horse of Hanover".
+Noting this, in 1904 Arthur Charles Fox-Davies wrote that "Everyone in this country is familiar with the expression "the white horse of Hanover".
 It is argued by some commentators that the Westbury White Horse may have been created in the early 18th century as a symbol of loyalty to the new Protestant reigning house.